whoward/docs/markdown/reference/rest-api.md

 ### :username/js-tests POST

-> Start your JavaScript unit tests on as many browsers as you like with a single request:
+Start your JavaScript unit tests on as many browsers as you like with a single request.

 Required POST data: